Practical computing in this course

 - Julia

 The above languages are all reasonably-natural for numerical computations in linear algebra, differential equations, optimization.
 Tutorials are often not needed for standard tasks, but they are available online.
+For a concrete comparison of the two most-common choices, namely Matlab/Octave versus Python, see my short note on Programming languages compared.

 Here is a guide to getting started in Matlab or Octave, which are essentially equivalent as programming languages.
 Note that Matlab, a commercial product, is more polished than free and open-source Octave.